ZiadMansourM/scout/README.md

 Scout
 -----
 Scout is a lightweight and fast command-line tool for analyzing codebases.
-It helps you get a quick overview of your project's folder structure, file types, and code statistics in seconds!
+Whether you're copying code for context (like when using ChatGPT) or exploring a new project, Scout gives you a quick and comprehensive overview of your codebase’s folder structure, file types, and code statistics in seconds!

 ![scout](https://github.com/user-attachments/assets/26c12282-2a7e-428b-af2a-d01b75838003)

 🚀 Features
 -----------
+- Quick Code Extraction: Instantly gather project details to copy into tools like ChatGPT for context.
 - Folder Structure Analysis: Generates a detailed report of the project's folder hierarchy.
 - File Type & Line Count Stats: Summarizes the number of files and lines of code per file type.
 - Largest File Identification: Find the biggest files in terms of size and lines.